ArthurS1/workshops/blender/README.md

 Let's begin by a few important facts on the user interface :

-- Blender has a modular interface composed of multiple windows.
-They can be resized, reordered, added and deleted.
+- Blender has a modular interface composed of multiple panels within a window.
+They can be resized, reordered, added, deleted or detatched.
 ![Windows](https://i.postimg.cc/PqpWqxZ3/image.png)

 - They are themself arranged within workspaces in the top bar.
 ![Workspaces bar](https://i.postimg.cc/sgWqZVpX/blender-workspaces.png)

-- You should also checkout the pannel settings, you might find interesting stuff inside 😉.
+- You should also checkout the settings window, you may find interesting stuff inside.

 > 💡 The ui is quite complete and complex, a good way to discover it is [blender docs](https://docs.blender.org/manual/en/latest/).